-3.82.3.86.
+3.86.
 The implementation of a nuclear power programme necessitates transporting radioactive material with specific characteristics, which may require amending or complementing the existing national framework for safety in transport.
-This radioactive material will include fresh and used nuclear the transport of other radioactive waste may increase significantly.
+This radioactive material will include fresh and used nuclear fuel and, depending on the national strategy for radioactive waste management, the transport of other radioactive waste may increase significantly.